-We have been manufacturing and assembling our products in significant commercial quantities since 2006, and we may encounter unforeseen situations that would result in delays or shortfalls in our production.
+We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
 In addition, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity.
 If we are unable to keep up with demand for our products, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.
 Our inability to successfully manufacture our products would have a material adverse effect on our operating results.